paymentwall/paymentwall.github.io/docs/integration-direct-brick.md

 Brick is a pure credit card payment solution provided by Paymentwall.
 It allows you to develop your own payment experience for credit cards payments specifically.

-It can be used in [Paylet](/integration/widget-home) as credit card gateway.
+It can be used in [widget API](/integration/widget-home) or [checkout API](/integration/checkout-home) as credit card gateway.
 Alternatively, you can integrate it using [Brick API](/apis#section-brick-onetime_token) in your application.

 ## Try with Brick